2024 Tech Layoffs: Over 260,000 jobs slashed globally since January

 Methodology

-For this report, the BestBrokers team analysed a total of 818 layoff announcements from the technology sector listed on the IT job portal trueup.io between January 1, 2024, and September 2, 2024.
+For this report, the BestBrokers team analysed more than 1,000 layoff announcements from the technology sector listed on the IT job portal trueup.io between January 1, 2024, and November 8, 2024.
 Layoffs were first aggregated by company to determine the total number of job cuts per firm.
 Companies were then categorised by their country of headquarters to illustrate the geographic distribution of these layoffs.
 Firms were ranked based on the size of their workforce reductions, identifying those with the largest cuts.
 Similarly, countries were ranked by the total number of layoffs reported by the companies based there.